CFA® Derivative Investments

 Basics of Derivative Pricing and Valuation

-This reading focuses mainly on the pricing and valuation of derivative instruments such as futures contracts, forward contracts, swaps, and contingent claims, including call or put options.
-It also introduces the principle of arbitrage.
-Characteristics of the European and American-style call options are also discussed.
+The discussion then focuses mainly on the pricing and valuation of derivative instruments such as futures contracts, forward contracts, swaps, and contingent claims, including call or put options.
+Along the way, it also introduces the principle of arbitrage and its applications in derivative pricing and valuation, as well as foundational valuation models.

 CFA Derivative Investments Level 1 Sample Questions and Answers